-On review of the records submitted by the School, it has been noted that the School has got the actuarial valuation for the retirement benefits and the total liability for gratuity and leave encashment was INR 4,74,06,830 as on 31.03.2018. which has been reported by the School in its audited financial statements.
+On review of the record submitted by the school, it has been observed that the school has git the actuarial valuation for the retirement benefits and the total liability for gratuity and leave encashment was INR 5,41,02,449 as on 31.03.2019 which has been reported by the School in its audited financial statements.
 However, the School has not made any investments in Plan Assets against these liabilities as per the requirements of AS-15 issued by the ICAI.

 Since, the School has not invested any amount in 'Plan Assets' in accordance with AS-15.
-Therefore, amount of INR 93,36,803 provided by the school during the FY 2018-19 towards gratuity and leave encashment has not be considered in the total expenditure of the school.
+Therefore, amount of INR 74,18,912 proposed by the school during the FY 2019-20 towards gratuity and leave encashment has not be considered in the total expenditure of the school.
 The school is hereby directed to make equivalent investment in the plan assets within 30 days from the date of issue of this order.